nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

         {% include figure.liquid
             path="/img/Earthquake_Playthrough_01_files/Earthquake_Playthrough_01_11_0.png"
             class="img-fluid rounded"
-            alt="A shaded relief map of Southeast Asia showing the defined study area for earthquake analysis.
+            alt="Image of a shaded relief map of Southeast Asia showing the defined study area for earthquake analysis.
 The map spans southern Indonesia including Java, Bali, Lombok, and parts of Sumatra and Nusa Tenggara.
 Coastlines are overlaid in gray, and the map is rendered in EPSG:4326 projection, highlighting the spatial bounds used for earthquake data extraction."
         %}
     </div>
 </div>